Hemant Soren

+Hemant Soren (born 10 August 1975) is an Indian politician who is serving as the 5th and current Chief Minister of Jharkhand since 4 July 2024.and also serving as leader of the house in legislative assembly He previously held the office from 2019 to 2024 and from 2013 to 2014.
+He is also the president of the Jharkhand Mukti Morcha, a regional party.
+Soren has represented the Barhait constituency in the Jharkhand Legislative Assembly since 2014 and previously represented Dumka twice — from 2019 to 2020 and from 2009 to 2014.
+He also served as the Deputy Chief Minister of Jharkhand from 2010 to 2013, Leader of the Opposition in the Jharkhand Legislative Assembly from 2014 to 2019, and a member of the Rajya Sabha from Jharkhand from 2009 to 2010.

+Notably, Soren was arrested by the Enforcement Directorate on 31 January 2024 in connection with a land scam case.
+He contends that the arrest was an act of political vendetta by the central government, a stance shared by opposition parties.
+He secured bail and was released from jail on 28 June 2024.

 Early life

-Soren was born in Nemara in Ramgarh district, Bihar (now in Jharkhand) to Roopi and Shibu Soren, former Chief Minister of Jharkhand and founder of Jharkhand Mukti Morcha.
+Soren was born in Nemara in Ramgarh district, Bihar (now in Jharkhand) to Roopi and Shibu Soren, former Chief Minister of Jharkhand and founder-president of Jharkhand Mukti Morcha.
 Hemant has two brothers and a sister.
-He is the third child of all the siblings, first was Durga Soren, sister Anjali Soren then himself followed by youngest brother Basant Soren who is also a MLA from Dumka constituency in Jharkhand.
+He is the third child of his parents.
+Among his siblings, the eldest was Durga Soren, the second eldest is his sister Anjali Soren, then himself.
+He is followed by his youngest brother Basant Soren, who is also a MLA from Dumka constituency in Jharkhand.
 His educational qualification is Intermediate from Patna High School, Patna, Bihar.
 As per affidavit filed before Election Commission, Hemant enrolled in BIT Mesra, Ranchi in Mechanical Engineering, but dropped out.

 Career

 He was a member of Rajya Sabha from 24 June 2009 to 4 January 2010.
 He started his political career as Member of the Legislative Assembly (MLA) on 23 December 2009.
 Later on, he became Jharkhand deputy CM on 11 September 2010 till 8 January 2013.

-Chief Minister (2013-2014)
+Chief Minister (2013–2014)

 He was sworn in as the Chief Minister of Jharkhand on 15 July 2013 with support from Congress and RJD after President's rule was removed from the state.
 He was again elected as the Chief Minister of Jharkhand in December 2019, and sworn in on 29 December.
+On 28 November 2024, he again took oath for fourth time as 14th Chief Minister of Jharkhand.